CesarCaramazana/DermoscopicSegmentation/README.md

 </code>
 </pre>

+The text files with the indices of the data (train.txt, val.txt and test.txt) are not included in the original ISIC dataset, but they are available in this repository.
 The loss function and the model arquitectue cells are also available in the Python files <code>model.py</code> and <code>loss.py</code>